keldibekovulugbek/kabutar-WPF/README.md

 # 🕊️ Kabutar Frontend

 Welcome to the **Kabutar Frontend**!
-This is the cross-platform client interface for **Kabutar Messenger**, built with **.NET MAUI**.
-It provides a sleek and intuitive UI for a seamless user experience on both Android and Windows platforms. 🚀
+This is the cross-platform client interface for **Kabutar Messenger**, built with **.NET WPF**.
+It provides a sleek and intuitive UI for a seamless user experience on both Windows platform. 🚀

 ---